ECE3400Team19/ECE3400Team19.github.io/Lab4/lab4.md

 <insert VGA code>

-And we futher detectied the color of our image.
+And we futher detected the color of our image.
 <insert image color below>

 <img src="Lab04_Flag.jpeg" width="620" height="330" alt="SIgnal-Flag">